SS-Gruppenführer und Generalleutnant der Polizei /

 Reichsführer-SS Heinrich Himmler

-On the 17th June 2001 I was extremely fortunate to meet Hinrich Behrends (son of Hermann Behrends).
+On the 17th June 2001 I was fortunate to meet Hinrich Behrends (son of Hermann Behrends).
 I showed him and his wife (Doris) around Hut 9, showing them the rooms, the paintings on some of the walls within the rooms and the escape tunnel entrance.

 Outside Hut 9 Sunday 17th June 2001